How I Visited 20 Countries in One Year for $250 a Week

 People often ask me how I did it.
 After I left New York City in 2006 to move to Buenos Aires, I spent the next 13 years living abroad and traveling on multiple continents—South America, Australia, Asia, Africa, and Europe—without winning the lottery or scoring a massive inheritance.
 Here’s my secret (well, one of them): It’s all in the planning.
 The more you know about traveling on a budget, the more you can do.
 On my first night in Tel Aviv in 2013, when a bartender presented me with a $15 bill for a beer, I thought he was joking.
 He wasn’t.
 I wrote a mental note to myself: Always Google “How expensive is [insert city name here]” before hitting the road to any destination to avoid moments like that one.
 (In comparison, in Cape Town and Belgrade, Serbia, that same bottle of beer would have set me back less than $2.)

 Thankfully, I knew enough about traveling cheaply to not let the nearly six weeks I spent in Israel break my bank account, and I incorporated that knowledge into my plan after I left my editing job in Sydney in 2017 and hit the road.
 After several months hanging out in Bangkok and touring India, I headed to Europe, where I spent the next 15 months country-hopping before eventually returning home to the United States.
 Here are some tricks of travel that should help you keep the price of adventure a bit more manageable.
-They’ll definitely come in handy when you plan your next vacation, perhaps to one of these must-visit places that travel agents highly recommend.
+They’ll definitely come in handy when you plan your next vacation.

 Take the roads less traveled